History of The Fair Giant

 Using ropes, blankets and a front-end loader, the men worked for hours to weld the figure to his stand and then lower him onto a flatbed.
 Fair organizers hope to eventually place him at the entrance to the fair and place a sign welcoming people in his outstretched arms.

 “It’s the end of an era,”Mrs. Baldwin said.
 “He was kind of a landmark.”

 The Fair Giant was put in storage in the Exhibit Building and painted by the Busy Beavers 4H Club.
 A platform was built with telephone poles and heavy lumber for him to rest his feet on.
-With a back hoe and volunteers, he was then moved to the triangle shaped garden at the enterance into the fair.
-Bales of hay layed in the bucket of the back hoe to help protect his back.
-Ropes tied to his shoulders to help study him.
+With a back hoe and volunteers, he was then moved to the triangle shaped garden at the entrance into the fair.
+Bales of hay laid in the bucket of the back hoe to help protect his back.
+Ropes tied to his shoulders to help steady him.
 He rose slowly up as they pushed him from the back.
 There he stood, 20 feet tall with his arms extending out to hold a WELCOME sign to greet the Fairs patrons.

 Thanks to all the volunteers who helped to make this landmark a reality!